ekant01/caching-proxy/README.md

-Caching Proxy
+# Caching Proxy

-Build a CLI tool that starts a caching proxy server, it will forward requests to the actual server and cache the responses.
-If the same request is made again, it will return the cached response instead of forwarding the request to the server.
+A CLI-based caching HTTP proxy server written in Go.
+It forwards incoming HTTP requests to an origin server and caches the responses.
+If the same request is made again, the proxy returns the cached response instead of forwarding the request again, reducing latency and load on the origin server.